Improving patient flow with hospital asset tracking systems

 The issues don’t just lie within hospitals.
 A lack of capacity in social and community care, due to funding cuts and staff shortages, also makes it harder to discharge patients.
 Thousands of patients (an average 13,600 across NHS England[8]) who are medically fit for discharge are occupying beds that could be used for patients who need them because the community and social care provision isn’t there to support them when they leave hospital.
 Compounding the issue, the health of these patients can often worsen while they wait to be discharged, repeating the cycle, and resulting in even longer hospital stays.

-Lead the way with
+Lead the way with bed tracking & bed management

 As we’ve already emphasised, there is no quick fix to this problem, and it must be taken seriously and addressed by the government to prevent the crisis from worsening.
 But NHS Trusts and hospitals can make their own smaller changes that have a bigger impact by adopting digital solutions and digitalising some of their operational processes.
 Many of the Trusts we have spoken to recently don’t have a robust, digital bed tracking and bed management system in place.
 This is surprising considering the beds shortage issues the NHS has been facing for over a decade.